Shuffle/shuffle-docs/docs/configuration.md

 ```

 ### No Internet Install
 This procedure will help you export what you need to run Shuffle on a no internet host.

+**The following features will not work without internet:**
+- Cloud Sync
+- Automatic Health System (/health page)
+- UI app activations
+- Automatic App generation AI
+- Depending on your network: Search engine.
+This is a frontend feature, if you are in a no-internet zone, it will stop working.

 1. Prerequise
 * Both machines has Docker and Docker Compose installed already